Skip to content

 typescript

-import { Service, Repository, Component, Injectable } from '@forinda/kickjs-core'
+import { Service, Repository, Component, Injectable } from '@forinda/kickjs'

 @Service() // Semantic alias — business logic (singleton)